-Extraboard operators that are required to take a random drug test after reporting to work will continue to be paid at their non-driving rate for the time they are taking the drug test.
+Extraboard operators that are required to take a random drug test after reporting to work will continue to be paid protection pay for the time they are taking the drug test.

 Operators will only be required to take random tests after reporting to work or immediately after completing an assignment.